emedware/omni18n/README.md

 Common things are formats for example: `format.price: '{number::$2|style: currency, currency: $1}'` for prices allowing `T.format.price(currency, amount)`

+> An application can therefore only define an `en` locale and use `en-GB` and `en-US` in order to have different number/date formatting.

 #### Fallbacks

 `I18nClient` is constructed with an array of locales.
 These are the locales "most preferred first".
 One can easily use the user's settings (often the interface propose "fallbacks") and add hard-coded the language(s) used by the developers.